H-invariance theory: A complete characterization of minimax optimal fixed-point algorithms: Completing the characterization of optimality

 Plugging this expression into \eqref{eqn:H-symmetry-sufficiency-core-identity} in places of $x_N, x_k, x_j$ (with appropriate choice of summation indices to avoid overlapping), expanding all inner products and gathering the coefficients of each $\inprod{g_k}{g_j}$, we obtain the desired expressions for $s_{k,j}$. \end{proof}

-The remaining step is to solve this symbolic linear system $s(H,\lambda) = 0$ in terms of $\lambda$.
-That is, we express the (unique) solution $\lambda = \lambda^\star (H)$ to $s(H,\lambda) = 0$ in an explicit form in terms of $H$.
-This is the part that requires a significant technical effort, which we detail through the following Section~\ref{subsection:lambda-characterization}.
+The remaining step is to solve this symbolic linear system $s(H,\lambda) = 0$ for $\lambda$.
+That is, we express the (unique) solution $\lambda = \lambda^\star (H)$ to $s(H,\lambda) = 0$ as an explicit function of $H$.
+This is the part that requires a significant technical effort; we provide the explicit form of $\lambda^\star(H)$ in the following, while deferring the lengthy proof details to Appendix~\ref{section:lambda-characterization-proof}.

-\subsection{Explicit characterization of $\lambda^\star(H)$}
+\subsubsection{Explicit characterization of $\lambda^\star(H)$}

 We define some additional expressions used for characterizing $\lambda^\star(H)$.
 First, define

 Next, we define the \textit{Q-functions}, which can be viewed as partial H-invariants, as